sozu/py-pyracmon/README.md

 ### Assumption

-Suppose, you have a database including tables as follows (written in PostgreSQL syntax).
+Suppose, you have a database having tables as follows (written in PostgreSQL syntax).

 ```
 CREATE TABLE blog (